sqids/sqids-haskell/README.md

 ## Notes

 - **Do not encode sensitive data.** These IDs can be easily decoded.
-- **Default blacklist is auto-enabled.** It's configured for the most common profanity words.
-Create your own custom list by using the `blacklist` parameter, or pass an empty array to allow all words.
+- **Default blocklist is auto-enabled.** It's configured for the most common profanity words.
+Create your own custom list by using the `blocklist` parameter, or pass an empty array to allow all words.
 - Read more at <https://sqids.org/haskell>

 ## License